Summer 2014 Internship Positions Available

-Internships are available in Books Editorial, Books Marketing, Books Publicity, Books Sales, Books Production, Journals Marketing, Digital Initiatives, and Technology.
-These are unpaid, part-time internships from January through May.
+Internships are available in Books Editorial, Books Marketing, Books Publicity, Books Marketing, Journals Marketing, Digital Initiatives, and Technology.
+These are unpaid, part-time internships from May through August.
 Hours will be negotiated, but candidates should be able to commit at least 10 hours per week.

 The ideal intern candidates will have: a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.